 - Because there are only four cities to depict, it is OK to hard-code their coordinates and info window text in the body of the script.
 We'll discuss how to work with larger datasets in more practical ways in the next lesson.

 This project is one week in length.
-Please refer to the course Calendar tab, in ANGEL, for the due date.
+Please refer to the course Calendar, in Canvas, for the due date.

 - Post the map of Jen and Barry's candidate cities to your e-portfolio.
 (80 of 100 points)